Bkohler93/receipt-processor-challenge/README.md

 In order to run this application ensure you have Docker, Go, and make installed on your machine.

-Run `make init` to ensure all dependencies are retrieved.
+Run `make init` to ensure all dependencies are retrieved and the postgres container is created.

 Run `make run` to run the application.

-Run `make stop-db` to stop the Postgres container.
+Run `make clean` to stop and delete the Postgres container.
+If you do not run this after running the application the created container will remain on your system.